 Whilst we understand that many cloud services do operate under the Safe Habour scheme, we are not generally notified if an external service has lapsed it's compliance.
 To be sure that your data is compliant, you should use BEAR Datashare.

 Find out about Research Data and the Data Protection Act from JISC

 Users must adhere to the IT policies and procedures for the University of Birmingham

-Register via the IT Service Desk portal at http://itservicedesk.bham.ac.uk then click on the 'Make a Request' icon and choose "Request a BEAR Datashare"
+If you are unable to login then please go to the IT Service Desk portal at http://itservicedesk.bham.ac.uk, click on the 'Make a Request' icon and from the section 'Advanced Research Computing Service' choose 'Request a BEAR Datashare'.